thejsway/thejsway/manuscript/intro01.md

 Each chapter starts with a **TL;DR** paragraph which summarizes it, so you'll be able to skip ahead if you already know a chapter's content.

 At the end of each chapter, a series of short and focused exercises will make you put your newly acquired skills into practice.
-Searching them seriously is *essential*: real learning comes with practicing, not just reading.
-Each part ends with a project guiding you in the creation of a social news web app.
+Each part ends with a project guiding you in the creation of a social news web application.

 ## Following along

-You have two options for following along, depending on how comfortable you feel setting up your local machine:
+You have two options for following along, depending on how eager you are to get into the action and how comfortable you feel setting up your local machine:

 * Coding online, using feature-packed JavaScript playgrounds like [CodePen](https://codepen.io) and [Glitch](https://glitch.com).
 * Building a local development environment.